Work & Projects

 Conclusion & legacy

 I used a development build of this project for some months as my daily-driver new tab, and enjoyed it!
-I thought it did help me.
-However, I got stability problems with some widgets.
-For scraped “APIs”, it counts that if the HTML changes, the app likely breaks, which lead to annoying errors on my new tab.
-Other work encroached: I submitted my thesis, I became a full-time employee at Columbia Road, and I didn’t feel like spending time to maintain and upgrade it to keep it working.
-Who knows, maybe this will change some day.
-But not today.
+It helped me.
+However, after some time, I got stability problems with some widgets.
+Building unofficial APIs for personal data through web scraping does not guarantee stability, as HTML structures might change at any point.
+Other work encroached; I submitted my thesis, became a full-time employee at Columbia Road, and Dash faded out of focus.

 Factsheet